U.S. flag

 • Autoantibodies to pancreatic islet antigens, thyroid antigens, small bowel mucosa, and other autoantigens

-• Decreased numbers of FOXP3-expressing T cells in peripheral blood determined by flow cytometry – although FOXP3 levels in regulatory T cells (Treg) can be normal in some cases
+• Decreased numbers of FOXP3-expressing T cells in peripheral blood determined by flow cytometry – although FOXP3 levels in regulatory T cells (Treg) can be normal in some individuals

 Establishing the Diagnosis

 Male proband.
-The diagnosis of IPEX syndrome is established in a male proband with the typical clinical findings and by the identification of a hemizygous pathogenic variant in FOXP3 by molecular genetic testing (see Table 1).
+The diagnosis of IPEX syndrome is established in a male proband with suggestive findings and a hemizygous pathogenic (or likely pathogenic) variant in FOXP3 identified by molecular genetic testing (see Table 1).

 Female proband.
 Affected females have not been reported.
-Carrier status is determined by identification of a heterozygous pathogenic variant in FOXP3 by molecular genetic testing (see Table 1).
+Carrier status is determined by identification of a heterozygous pathogenic (or likely pathogenic) variant in FOXP3 identified by molecular genetic testing (see Table 1).

 Option 1